Goofy Road Trip Movies: “A Goofy Movie” Review

 The plot then follows Goofy and Max as they disagree on pretty much everything, leading them into all kinds of shenanigans, like visiting an opossum theme park and crossing paths with Bigfoot.
 Oh, and this super awesome, quintessential road trip song, “On the Open Road.”

-Eventually, Max is able to erase the pencil line on the map (because what the heck is a GPS?) leading him and his father to Lake Destiny, changing the route to the Powerline concert.
+Eventually, Max is able to erase the pencil line on the map (because what the heck is a GPS?) that was leading him and his father to Lake Destiny, changing the route to the Powerline concert instead.
 The two continue their journey and finally start to enjoy each other’s company, but when Goofy’s friend, Pete, tips Goofy off that Max changed the map, Goofy is in disbelief.
 It isn’t until they come upon a junction, one leading to Lake Destiny in Idaho and one leading to the concert in L.A., that Max shows his cards and directs his father toward L.A.

 Angrily, Goofy gets out of the car, and Max follows him.
 While they are out of the car, a loose brake causes the car to go off the side of a cliff (with Goofy and Max) and into a river.
 Miraculously, the car floats down the river, and Goofy and Max sit atop it, singing another great classic, “Nobody Else But You.”